cssr-tools/pymm/docs/text/related.rst

 Related
 =======

-Below are some packages following the same configuration-file-to-postprocessing-folder approach; check them out :).
+Below are some tools that might be of interest; check them out 🙂.

 **********
 pyopmspe11